alberti42/typingmind-plain-composer/README.md

 # TypingMind Plain Text Composer (userscript)

-A lightweight userscript for **TypingMind** that replaces the native rich composer with a **plain `<textarea>` overlay** for **smoother typing** — especially in long chats where the DOM becomes heavy and the native composer starts lagging.
+**A lightweight userscript for TypingMind that replaces the native rich composer with a plain `<textarea>` overlay for smoother typing** — especially in long chats where the DOM becomes heavy and the original composer starts lagging.

 ---

 ## Why this exists

 TypingMind’s original message composer is feature-rich and integrates deeply with the app UI.
-However, in long conversations (or when the chat DOM becomes complex), typing can become **noticeably laggy**, including:
+However, in long conversations (or when the chat DOM becomes complex), typing can become **noticeably laggy**, for example:

-- long input latency (characters appear late)
+- input latency (characters appear late)
 - dropped keystrokes
 - slow cursor movement
-- pauses while the app rerenders
+- pauses during rerenders
-- worse behavior on lower-end laptops or when many tabs are open
+- worse behavior on lower-end laptops or with many tabs open

-This usually happens because the original composer is tied to a React/Tailwind UI layer and may trigger expensive DOM work and layout/paint operations while typing, especially when the page is also updating message history, toolbars, animations, etc.
+This typically happens because the original composer is tied into the app’s React/Tailwind UI layer and may trigger expensive DOM work and layout/paint operations while typing, especially when the page is also updating message history, toolbars, animations, etc.

 ---